Guide to Managing Flexible Work Arrangement Requests (For Employers)

 • FWA requests should be evaluated on a case-by-case basis and need to be viable from the business point of view.

-What employers need to know about their TG-FWAR obligations:
+What employers need to know about the TG-FWAR:

-• Implement a process to manage formal FWA requests from employees.
+• The process to request and consider formal FWA requests is as follows:

 • While it is an employer’s prerogative to approve or reject FWA requests, rejections should be based on reasonable business grounds.